antroseco/warp-firmware/README.md

 - Updates the OLED display with the results (red squares represent the class---one square for walking and four for jumping---and the green bar represents the class probability)
+- Writes the class and class probability to the console

 * Updating the OLED takes 300-700 ms, depending on the content, therefore the MCU is not polling very often at all.